nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

     * 2a1.
-AddressBook shows a message to indicate list is empty.
+MediContacts shows a message to indicate list is empty.

       Use case ends.